 The reduced corner lot was mortgaged to Jeremiah Smith in 1855, and he sold to Curtis Damon in 1865.
 Mr. Damon moved the old court building from the North Green to the corner of Market Street and Depot Square where it became known as the “Damon Block.”

-County Street and the two steeples, just after the County Street Bridge was constructed in 1861.
 Construction of the present Ascension Church began in 1869 and was completed in 1875.
-The Episcopal congregation met for several years at “Damon Hall,” which I believe is the building directly behind the Methodist Church in this photo.
+The Episcopal congregation met for several years at “Damon Hall,” which I believe is the building directly behind the Methodist Church in the photo above.
 It had formerly been the Ipswich Town House and appears to have been moved down the hill where it stood for about a decade, and then was moved once again to Depot Square.
 The old Episcopal parsonage is at the location now.

 In January 1894, all of Central Street from Market Street to Wildes Court was destroyed by fire.
 On April 17 of the same year the Damon building at the other end of Market Street burned to the ground.